tyler-a-johnson/Obsidian-git-repo/UNI 2023/SEM 2/MTRN3060/Lectures+Workshop/Week 12 - Risk Analysis and Safety in Robotics and Automation.md

 	- Reduce errors
 	- Increase production
 	- Enhance safety and comfort
-- **Human Error** is an undsirable result of a human decision or behaviour that reduces
+- **Human Error** is an undesirable result of a human decision or behaviour that reduces
 	- effectiveness
 	- safety
 	- system performance